yzy199391/gitPractice/README.md

 remote edit 2 for local no add chages conflicts .

 local no add edit 1 .
-remote commited edit 2 .
+local commited edit 2 .